yoosofan/REXX/README.rst

-This is my BS final project on writing an interpreter for REXX programming language under DOS operating system.
+This is my BS final project on writing an interpreter for REXX programming language on DOS operating system.

 I've used Borland C++ 4.5 compiler to compile the code of this project.